“The Invention Of Sex,” by Stephen Greenblatt. The New Yorker, 6/19/2017.

 This explains why the virgin birth is so important in Catholicism.
 Without the virgin birth, even Jesus would be stained by original sin.
 If he was stained by original sin, how could he absolve the rest of us from it?

-Paul, much earlier, also believed in original sin, but did not know what it was.
+Paul, much earlier than Augustine, also believed in original sin, but did not know what it was.
 He attributed it to some mysterious contaminant that got passed on through the generations.

 Adam and Eve still have sex in Paradise, Augustine reasoned, but do so by conscious control of their bodies, stiffening this, relaxing that, with no more passion or arousal than brushing their teeth.
 (That’s Paradise?)